juliangruber/subfs/README.md

 var logs = Logs(subfs(fs, __dirname + '/logs'));
 ```

-In the browser, initialize is like this:
+In the browser, initialize it like this:

 ```js
 var levelup = require('levelup');